ShipNerd/shipnerdApiDocs/source/index.html.md

 # Limits

-Maximum of 10 requests per 5 minutes per client.
+Max of 10 requests per 5 minutes per client.
 Additional requests will result in an HTTP 429 (Too Many Requests) error.